suusanp/stealth-health/m5/prototype.md

   - Data Collection Flags: Boolean flags to indicate the user's consent for collecting specific metrics (`dailySteps`, `heartRate`, `bloodPressure`, `sleepPatterns`, `waterIntake`, `activityTracking`).
   - Data Retention Period: The duration for which the user wishes to retain their data, ranging from "3 Days" to "1 Year".

 Sensitive data is encrypted and stored locally to prevent malicious access.
 Daily data collection is mapped on the users' data collection consent, users can control what information will be prompted from them.
 User preferences, including goals and data retention settings, are customizable at all times, allowing them to define their interaction with the app and how long their data is stored.
-Sensitive data is encrypted and stored locally to prevent malicious access.
-Daily data collection is mapped on the users' data collection consent, users can control what information will be prompted from them.
-User preferences, including goals and data retention settings, are customizable at all times, allowing them to define their interaction with the app and how long their data is stored.

 #### Choosing the Right Storage Solution